paultopia/gdriveWithUIExperiment/readme.md

 2. Tutorial for setting up a custom url scheme: [this looks good](https://css-tricks.com/create-url-scheme/).
 I used `io.gowder.experiment` as the URI scheme, so it should be possible to go to, e.g., `io.gowder.experiment://foo.bar` in a browser (works in safari at least, chrome has the nasty habit of interpreting it as a search) and get input into the app.

-3. Put your key and secret into the nice spots on the application designated for that purpose.
-Where they will be stored in [user defaults](https://developer.apple.com/documentation/foundation/userdefaults) even though apparently that's insecure?  works for experimentation tho.
+3. Put your key into the nice spot on the application designated for that purpose.
+Where it will be stored in [user defaults](https://developer.apple.com/documentation/foundation/userdefaults) even though apparently that's insecure?  works for experimentation tho.

 4. In order to make network requests, make sure that the sandbox is turned on and it's set to make outgoing connections.
 I'm not sure if this happens automatically when you clone the xcode project (is this something turned on in info.plist?
 WHO KNOWS!). [see also](https://stackoverflow.com/a/49892564/4386239).

+5. Since google oauth doesn't allow embedded webviews, I'm rolling out a system where I take the html that the authorization request gets back from google, saving it to a temp file, and spawning a full-fledged safari instance to handle it.

+CURRENT STATUS: that's as far as I've gotten: you can put a client ID in, and lick a button, and it'll spawn a web browser with the google auth request; that browser will then an auth code back to the app, which will receive it and print it (currently not parsing it).